Selling Your Land to a Developer: A Strategic Pricing Specialist's Guide for Landowners

 When to Involve a Real Estate Attorney

-I always recommend involving a real estate attorney early in the process.
-Your attorney is not just a document reviewer; they are a key deal strategist who can help you structure the transaction to minimize risk and maximize value from the very beginning.
+I always recommend involving a real estate attorney early in the process—ideally before you've even signed a listing agreement or started fielding offers.
+Your attorney is not just a document reviewer who shows up at closing; they are a key deal strategist who can help you structure the transaction to minimize risk and maximize value from the very beginning.

 Benefits of Specialized Legal Representation

 A lawyer specializing in land sales and development deals can be invaluable.
-This is a highly specialized field, and having an expert who understands the market conventions and complex legal instruments used in these deals is an absolute necessity.
+This is a highly specialized field, and having an expert who understands the market conventions and complex legal instruments used in these deals—like deed restrictions, conservation easements, access and utility easements, development agreements, and escrow holdback arrangements—is an absolute necessity.

 Other Professional Services